Juninho99/FPGA_TangNano20k_Hand_Coded_DIP_LCD_Camera/README.md

  - General signal-processing
  - or interfacing FPGA to sensors and photonics.

-Be it using:
+Be it for using:
 - Parallel
-- Low or High-speed Serial
+- Serial: Standard, or High-speed
 - Commodity LVDS, or Specialty CML I/O pads
-- QSPI or SerDes
+- QSPI, or SerDes
 - OV, RPi, or IMX Camera SOCs

 I'm always a <b>Challenge Seeker, Problem Analyst</b> and <b>Problem Solver</b> at heart.
-Yet, I'm not a lone star, but a <b>team player within an elaborate community ecosystem</b>.
+Yet, I'm not a lone star, but a <b>Team Player within an elaborate community ecosystem</b>.

 In that sense, this Master thesis work has leveraged from the following open-source prior art:
 * https://github.com/StereoNinja/StereoNinjaFPGA